Event-Triggered Distributed Estimation With Decaying Communication Rate: Introduction

-In this paper, we study the event-triggered distributed parameter estimation problem for the sake of reducing communication while preserving convergence of estimators.
+In this paper, we study the event-triggered distributed parameter estimation problem for the sake of reducing sensor communication while preserving convergence of estimators.
 The main contributions are summarized in the following:

 1. We propose a recursive event-triggered distributed parameter algorithm with a single step size (Algorithm \ref{alg:A}) for a group of sensors with noisy measurements.
 The algorithm has several advantages: First, it is fully distributed in the sense that each sensor only relies on the local information and has its own step size and triggering threshold.
-Second, the event-triggered scheme enables sensors to communicate in an efficient way that each sensor sends its estimate to neighboring sensors only when the difference between the current estimate and the last sent-out estimate is larger than the triggering threshold.
+Second, without requiring exact noise distribution or statistics, the event-triggered scheme enables sensors to communicate in an efficient way that each sensor sends its estimate to neighboring sensors only when the difference between the current estimate and the last sent-out estimate is larger than the triggering threshold.
 Third, the algorithm is scalable to large-scale sensor networks, since its update is independent of the network size.

 2. We prove that the proposed algorithm with a properly designed step size and triggering threshold achieves mean-square convergence (Theorem \ref{thm_mean_square_convergence}).
-In addition, we provide the estimate for the convergence rate and establish its connection to network structure and system observability.
-The results are obtained under proper conditions of network connectivity and system collective observability.
-The collective observability is the possibly mildest condition, since it allows each sensor to observe partial elements of the parameter, sensor observation matrices to be time-varying, stochastic, and non-stationary, as well as the noise processes to be martingale difference sequences.
+In addition, we provide the estimate for the convergence rate and establish its connection to network structure and system observability. {The results are obtained under an integrated condition of sensor network topology and sensor measurement matrices.
+The condition is satisfied if the topology is a balanced digraph containing a spanning tree and the system is collectively observable.} The collective observability is the possibly mildest condition, since it allows each sensor to observe partial elements of the parameter, sensor measurement matrices to be time-varying, stochastic, and non-stationary, as well as the noise processes to be martingale difference sequences.
 Under some extra conditions on step size and triggering threshold, we prove the algorithm's output is asymptotically convergent to the true parameter almost surely (a.s.) with an estimated convergence rate (Theorem~\ref{thm_conver_rate}).